MicrosoftDocs/dynamics-365-project-operations/articles/psa/implementation-guides/reporting-guide.md

 The reporting methods and technologies in this app can to help you determine the health of your projects and identify when you need to take corrective action.

-The PDF link that was previously in this topic has been removed and the content has been moved to the following topics:
+The PDF link that was previously in this article has been removed and the content has been moved to the following topics:

 - [Reporting home page](../reports-reporting-dynamics-365-project-service.md)
 - [Dashboards](../reports-dashboards.md)
 - [Working with the Project Service Automation data model](../reports-working-project-service-data-model.md)

 > [!NOTE]
-> This topic will be removed in a future documentation update.
+> This article will be removed in a future documentation update.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]